DPOR: Dynamic Partial Order Reduction

 If such a prior access \(e_p\) exists and its dpor_vv is not partial_le of the current thread’s dpor_vv, the two accesses are concurrent and could race:

-\[\text{dep}(e_p, e_c) \;\wedge\; e_p \| e_c \implies \text{insert backtrack at branch}(e_p)\]
+\[\text{dep}(e_p, e_c) \;\wedge\; e_p \| e_c \implies \text{insert wakeup sequence at branch}(e_p)\]

 Synchronization events